The Use of Drones During The Vietnam War.

-During the Vietnam War, the use of drones became common, especially in reconnaissance missions along the Ho Chi Minh Trail, and over North Vietnam, to test their air defences, and in POW surveillance operations.
+During the Vietnam War, the use of drones became common, especially in reconnaissance missions along the Ho Chi Minh Trail, over North Vietnam, to test the North Vietnamese air defences, and for POW surveillance operations.

 Early versions of U.S. drones were programmed to fly a pre-programmed route and take still-photographs, but they kept crashing and throughout the war drone builders experimented with different types of models with different capabilities.

 The most popular drone was the AQM-34 Ryan Firebee, many of which were shot down over China and North Vietnam.